 When you first hear teaching about the heavenly realms you might find it rather challenging to begin with.
 You may never have heard anything quite like this in the church before.
 Don’t be surprised if your spirit starts to respond before your mind has caught up.
 It is easy to get confused, or bogged down by trying to make sense of it all from a logical point of view.
 Not to mention the fact that some of you are probably trying to work out if we have gone completely off the rails…

 Please set your mind at rest, and let your spirit lead.
-We are not going to ask you to do anything that is not firmly rooted in the word of God.
-But the written word is not God Himself, it is a springboard from which you can encounter Him.
-The truth is, you can only really understand this by experience: and it is that experience that we want you to have for yourself.
+We are not going to ask you to do anything that is not firmly rooted in Jesus.
+Jesus is the Logos Word, and you need an ever-deepening relationship with Him.
+The Bible is an introduction to Him, a springboard from which you can encounter Him.
+It is only by experience that you can truly know Him: and it is that experience that we want you to have for yourself in increasing measure.

 We saw a few posts ago a passage in Zechariah about Joshua the High Priest: